JJ-vle/BitPacking/README.md

-# BitPacking — Software Engineering Project 2025
+# BitPacking - Software Engineering Project 2025

 This project implements several integer compression algorithms for optimizing transmission speed while preserving direct access to individual elements after compression.
 Developed as part of the **Software Engineering Project 2025**.

+A detailed project report is available (in french) as *SE2025_BitPacking_JeanJacquesVIALE.pdf*.

 ---